-2.18 In order to assess the sensitivity of each landscape unit a pro-forma has been
+- 2.18 In order to assess the sensitivity of each landscape unit a pro-forma has been devised (see Appendix B) which clearly and consistently sets out within a matrix the relevant factors involved in judging the sensitivity under the following headings;

-Landscape character sensitivity
+- Landscape character sensitivity

-Visual sensitivity
+- Visual sensitivity

-Landscape value
+- Landscape value

-2.19 The factors are described and then judged using a three-point scoring system, the scores are then added to give an overall sensitivity score for each landscape unit and the information is summarised in GIS mapping to provide an overview of the sensitivity of each landscape unit.
-Use of an elaborate scoring system has been avoided in favour of a simple coding system to assess and identify the broad relative are lace in larear of a simple country system to access and lacentry the ground relative sensitivity of each landscape unit.
+- 2.19 The factors are described and then judged using a three-point scoring system, the scores are then added to give an overall sensitivity score for each landscape unit and the information is summarised in GIS mapping to provide an overview of the sensitivity of each landscape unit.
+Use of an elaborate scoring system has been avoided in favour of a simple coding system to assess and identify the broad relative sensitivity of each landscape unit.
 The possible score for each landscape unit ranges from 13 to 39, the following bandings have been determined based upon the range of scores for the landscape units;

 25 and below = Higher landscape sensitivity

 26 - 31 = Moderate landscape sensitivity

 32 and above = Lower landscape sensitivity